-A transaction that is exposed to multiple events arising over the course of the defined risk period (e.g. all natural perils in Australia causing an aggregated industry loss of USD 10 bn).
+A transaction that is exposed to multiple events occurring over the course of the defined risk period (e.g. all natural perils in Australia causing an aggregated industry loss of USD 10 bn).
 The amount of the accumulated losses determines whether the transaction is triggered or not.
 Typically, a minimum loss level is defined, which must be reached in order to count toward the aggregate.
-Contrast with Single-Occurrence Cover.
+Contrast with single occurrence cover.

 For linear payout transactions, the loss in excess of the attachment point will be subject to payout.

-For certain types of transactions, for example industry loss warranties, once the transaction is triggered, based on the predefined trigger type, the full monetary amount contractually agreed is paid out.
+For certain type of transactions, e.g. Industry Loss Warranties, once the attachment point is reached, based on the predefined trigger type, the full monetary amount contractually agreed is paid out.
 This is known as a binary payout.
 Linear payouts, in contrast, scale linearly with the underlying loss upon which the contract is based until the exhaustion point is reached.

-Transactions typically have a release schedule, which defines the time frame and threshold that have to be met in order for the collateral to be released after the risk period.
-If there is uncertainty after an event, part or all of the collateral can be blocked until all facts have been clarified and the loss amount is confirmed.
+Transactions typically have a release schedule which defines the timeframe and threshold that have to be met in order for the collateral to be released after the risk period.
+If there is uncertainty after an event, part or all of the collateral can be locked until all facts have been clarified and the loss amount is confirmed.

 The ceding commission is a fee charged by the ceding company (i.e. insurance or reinsurance company) for the origination and management of the underlying policies.
 It is commonly used when entering into a quota share or sidecar investment.

-This is when the sponsor transfers risk of mortality rates being higher than expected, typically with a need to cover exposure in case of a severe pandemic event.
+This is when the sponsor transfers risk of mortality rates being significantly higher than expected, e.g. with a need to cover exposure in case of a severe pandemic event.

-Excess of loss reinsurance is a form of nonproportional reinsurance, which covers losses in excess of a predefined retention (attachment point) up to a predefined maximum limit (exhaustion point).
-For example, USD 10 bn excess USD 5 bn would mean that the protection seller would have to cover all losses exceeding the cedent’s retention of USD 5 bn up to a maximum of USD 15 bn.
+Excess of loss reinsurance is a form of non-proportional reinsurance which covers losses in excess of a predefined retention (attachment point) up to a predefined maximum limit (exhaustion point).
+For example, USD 100 m excess USD 500 m would mean that the protection seller would have to cover all losses exceeding the cedent’s retention of USD 500 m up to a maximum of USD 600 m.

 The exhaustion point defines the maximum level of coverage.
 The difference between the attachment point and the exhaustion point indicates the maximum liability of an agreement.
 Once the exhaustion point is reached, the transaction is exhausted and there is no more liability for any further losses.